opentoonz/opentoonz_docs/source/using_the_version_control.rst

 .. tip:: **To initialize the version control system:**

-    1. In OpenToonz open the Preferences  →  Version Control dialog and activate the **Enable Version Control** option.
+    1. In OpenToonz open the Preferences...  →  Version Control dialog section and activate the **Enable Version Control** option.

      .. note:: If the version control is not correctly installed or the configuration file is not correctly defined, activating the option will prompt a warning message.